awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-producer.md

   ```
   LOG.info("Putting trade: " + trade.toString());
   ```
 The producer shown here uses the Kinesis Data Streams API single record functionality, `PutRecord`\.
-In practice, if an individual producer is generating a lot of records, it is often more efficient to use the multiple records functionality of `PutRecords` and send batches of records at a time\.
+In practice, if an individual producer generates many records, it is often more efficient to use the multiple records functionality of `PutRecords` and send batches of records at a time\.
 For more information, see [Adding Data to a Stream](developing-producers-with-sdk.md#kinesis-using-sdk-java-add-data-to-stream)\.

 **To run the producer**